Legal Framework for Electronic Archiving

 Yes.
 In Austria, documents required for personnel administration and accounting are permitted to be digitized and stored in electronic form.
 Therefore, scanned electronic copies of paper HR documents generally have the same probationary value as the original paper records.

-Note that if an electronically scanned copy of a paper original is questioned, courts won’t automatically assume that the record has the same value as the original document unless there is a certified transcript verifying that the electronic copy matches the original (a public authority, the relevant court, or, the issuing authority would complete the certification).
+Note that if an electronically scanned copy of a paper original is questioned, courts won’t automatically assume that the record has the same value as the original document unless there is a certified transcript (certified copy) verifying that the electronic copy matches the original (a public authority, the relevant court, or, the issuing authority would complete the certification).

 There are just a few exceptions where the original version of certain documents issued by public authorities are required for specific proceedings.
 In practice, these exceptions are usually not relevant for HR data processing.
 Austrian employers who store records electronically often only keep the paper originals if it becomes apparent that there will be legal proceedings in an individual case.